Zettlr/zettlr-docs/docs/en/core/workspaces.md

 Zettlr will now begin to load the folder.
 While doing so, it will scan the folder for files that it recognizes.
 If there are already Markdown files somewhere in the folder you just opened, it will read those files and collect some metadata from them.

+!!! note

-> If you have already worked with Markdown-based programs and have amassed a large number of Markdown files, it can take a while until Zettlr displays the workspace.
+    If you have already worked with Markdown-based programs and have amassed a large number of Markdown files, it can take a while until Zettlr displays the workspace.

 If opening the workspace takes some time, don't worry: Zettlr caches the information it collects about your files so that it doesn't have to process the files a second time.
 The next time you start Zettlr, it should be very quick.